vcla/Perceptual-Causality-Learning/README.md

 Workflow
 --------

 Output for the paper is produced by running the script `LEARNING.m`.
-It requires the detections in `data/`.
+It requires the detections above in `data/`.